zulip/zulip/docs/development/setup-vagrant.md

 ### Requirements

-Installing the Zulip development environment requires downloading several hundred megabytes of dependencies.
+Installing the Zulip development environment with Vagrant requires downloading several hundred megabytes of dependencies.
 You will need an active internet connection throughout the entire installation processes.
 (See [Specifying a proxy](#specifying-a-proxy) if you need a proxy to access the internet.)

 - **All**: 2GB available RAM, Active broadband internet connection, [GitHub account][set-up-git].
-- **macOS**: macOS (10.11 El Capitan or newer recommended), Git, VirtualBox (version [5.2.6][vbox-dl-macos] recommended -- we find it's more stable than more recent versions), [Vagrant][vagrant-dl-macos].
+- **macOS**: macOS (10.11 El Capitan or newer recommended)
-- **Ubuntu**: 14.04 64-bit or 16.04 64-bit, Git, [Vagrant][vagrant-dl-deb], lxc.
+- **Ubuntu LTS**: 18.04, 16.04, or 14.04 64-bit
   - or **Debian**: 9.0 "stretch" 64-bit
 - **Windows**: Windows 64-bit (Win 10 recommended), hardware
-  virtualization enabled (VT-X or AMD-V), administrator access, [Git for Windows][git-bash] (which installs Git BASH), [VirtualBox][vbox-dl], [Vagrant][vagrant-dl-win].
+  virtualization enabled (VT-X or AMD-V), administrator access.

-Don't see your system listed above?
-See [Advanced setup][install-advanced] for details about installing for other Linux and UNIX platforms.
+Other Linux distributions work great too, but we don't maintain documentation for installing Vagrant and LXC on those systems, so you'll need to find a separate guide and crib from the Debian/Ubuntu docs.

 ### Step 0: Set up Git & GitHub